brunoczim/typed-symmetric-interaction/simply-typed-abscalc.md

 The syntax of terms is the same as in the original [abstract calculus](https://github.com/MaiaVictor/abstract-calculus).
 Reduction rules are the same as in the original ac.
-As in the original ac, variables can only be used once.
+As in the original ac, variables can only be used once and are global.

 # Syntax